odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 * deploy system updates
 * deploy container images and configuration

 For AWS EC2 instances (and a [bunch of others](https://cloudinit.readthedocs.org/en/latest/topics/datasources.html) including OpenStack, vSphere and even [Vagrant](http://davemartorana.com/logs/software/cloud-init-in-vagrant-with-ubuntu-12-10-13-04/)) dynamic configuration can be done with [user data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-user-data-retrieval) based on [cloudinit](http://cloudinit.readthedocs.org/).
-Using it gives you you the opportunity to set some last bits on a freshly launched VM.
+Using it gives you the opportunity to set some last bits on a freshly launched VM.

-A lot of things can be told about it but what I found most important is how to test cloud-init user data without fireing an instance a dozen times before your code works as expected.
+A lot of things can be told about it but what I found most important is how to test cloud-init user data without firing an instance a dozen times before your code works as expected.
 Testing can be done on a running instance by creating a `seed` directory for the [NoCloudNet](http://cloudinit.readthedocs.org/en/latest/topics/datasources.html#no-cloud) datasource, putting the user data in there and restarting the `cloud-init` service:

 ```